Air consists of nitrogen. Revolutionary change in air composition

 Why do living beings need air?

-The main task of air, or rather, one of the main components - oxygen - is to penetrate into cells, thereby promoting oxidation processes.
-Thanks to this, the body receives the most important energy for life.
+The main task of air, or rather, one of the main components - oxygen - is to penetrate into cells, as a result of which it promotes oxidation processes.
+Thanks to this, the body receives energy that is essential for life.

-Air enters the body through the lungs, after which it is distributed throughout the body through the circulatory system.
+Air enters the body through the lungs, after which it is distributed throughout the body using the circulatory system.

 Air is a mixture of what gases?
-Let's consider them in more detail.
+Let's take a closer look at them.

 Nitrogen

 Air is a mixture of gases, the first of which is nitrogen.
-The seventh element of the periodic system of Dmitri Mendeleev.
-The Scottish chemist Daniel Rutherford in 1772 is considered the discoverer.
+Seventh element periodic table Dmitry Mendeleev.
+The discoverer is considered to be the Scottish chemist Daniel Rutherford in 1772.

-It is part of the proteins and nucleic acids of the human body.
-Although its proportion in cells is small - no more than three percent, gas is essential for normal life.
+Contains proteins and nucleic acids human body.
+Although its share in cells is small - no more than three percent, the gas is essential for normal life.

-In the composition of the air, its content is more than seventy-eight percent.
+Its content in the air is more than seventy-eight percent.

-Under normal conditions, it is colorless and odorless.
-Does not enter into compounds with other chemical elements.
+IN normal conditions has no color and odor.
+Does not combine with other chemical elements.

-The largest amount of nitrogen is used in the chemical industry, primarily in the manufacture of fertilizers.
+The largest amount of nitrogen is used in chemical industry, primarily in the manufacture of fertilizers.

-Nitrogen is used in the medical industry, in the production of dyes,
+Nitrogen is used in medical industry, in the production of dyes,

-In cosmetology, gas is used to treat acne, scars, warts, and the body's thermoregulation system.
+In cosmetology, acne, scars, warts, and the body's thermoregulation system are treated with gas.

-With the use of nitrogen, ammonia is synthesized, nitric acid is produced.
+Using nitrogen, ammonia is synthesized and nitric acid is produced.

-In the chemical industry, oxygen is used to oxidize hydrocarbons into alcohols, acids, aldehydes, and to produce nitric acid.
+In the chemical industry, oxygen is used for the oxidation of hydrocarbons in alcohols, acids, aldehydes, and the production of nitric acid.

-But the most important gas is for living beings.
-With the help of oxygen, the body can utilize (oxidize) the necessary proteins, fats and carbohydrates, turning them into the necessary energy.
+But highest value gas has for living beings.
+With the help of oxygen, the body can utilize (oxidize) the necessary proteins, fats and carbohydrates, converting them into the necessary energy.

 Argon

 The gas that is part of the air is in third place in importance - argon.
 The content does not exceed one percent.
-It is an inert gas without color, taste and smell.
-The eighteenth element of the periodic system.
+It is an inert gas without color, taste or smell.
+Eighteenth element of the periodic table.

 The first mention is attributed to an English chemist in 1785.
-And Lord Laray and William Ramsay received Nobel Prizes for proving the existence of gas and experiments with it.
+And Lord Larey and William Ramsay received Nobel Prizes for proving the existence of gas and experiments with it.

 Areas of application of argon: